 Anonymous giving to an individual is powerful.
 Giving anonymously has several benefits.
 It removes the risk of creating an unhealthy dependency between the giver and the receiver.
 It acknowledges a person’s inherent dignity by meeting the need privately.
 It encourages hope.
 Did I mention that this is fun?
 There are times when the need is larger than we can address.
 That is when charitable organizations can help.

 How to give to others – giving to an organization

-Nonprofit organizations are often staffed by volunteers.
-You can answer a phone, receive contributions, unload a truck, or deliver good to those in need.
-You may have a skillset that an organization needs.
+Volunteers often staff nonprofit organizations.
+You can answer a phone, receive contributions, unload a truck, or deliver goods to those in need.
+You may have a skill set that an organization needs.